Lost Cats process

 The process for Lost cats

 Welcome to the Lost and Found for Cats Protection Rayleigh.
 We understand that, when a cat goes missing, it can be a very worrying time.
-We can help with advice and ideas that might help - you can contact us on 07521 977059 or you can email us on email@example.com.
+We can help with advice and ideas that might help - you can contact us via email to: firstname.lastname@example.org.

 When you make contact with us, we will ask you for a number of details, but most importantly, we will ask for a photo so we can add it to the database.
 If you email us, please include these details: